NelabQaderi/NelabQaderi/README.md

 ## Who's Queen...???
-A seasoned programmer with 1 years of experience in Python and JavaScript development.
+A seasoned programmer with 1 years of experience in JavaScript development.
 I have a passion for solving complex problems and building innovative solutions.
 My journey in the world of coding has led me to explore various programming languages, tools, and databases.

 ## But ...!
 My real name is Neelab Qaderi and I like Queen name...